misha-slyusarev/terraform-provider-sso/README.md

 But it turned out Terraform SDKv2 doesn't allow passing information between a plugin and Terraform core in the form of a map of objects, so I cannot use the output of a plugin in the `for_each` meta argument of a resource, and I still had to do some mapping in the locals section (https://github.com/misha-slyusarev/terraform-provider-sso/blob/main/main.tf#L70).

+I also wanted to try to implment the "based on" functionality when one permission set could be based on another one.

-But it was fun to play around with building a Terraform provider.
+Not everything worked out, but it was fun to play around with building my own Terraform provider.

 ## Development
 You will need to set up the development overrides configuration to be able to test locally.
 Create `.terraformrc` in your HOME folder and use the following example.
 Replace the override path with the path to wherever you cloned the repository.